 When Porsche and Audi jointly announced the co-development of the PPE platform in February 2018, they said that the project will spawn three new model families altogether.
 Audi is leading two of them, both of which will include models from both brands.
 Porsche is in charge of the third project.
-As you can see in the infographic below, there’ll be plenty of component-sharing between the PPE platform models.
+As you can see in the infographic below, there is plenty of component-sharing between the PPE platform models.

 Follows the MEB & J1

 The PPE platform is essentially the successor to the MLB platform, which underpins every Audi model with an internal combustion engine from the A4 through A8 and Q5 through Q8.
-While the MEB Platform is for small and medium EVs, the PPE platform is mainly for medium and large EVs.
+While the MEB is for small and medium EVs, the PPE is mainly for medium and large EVs.
 PPE is similar to the MEB in some aspects and the J1 platform in a few, and it has some exclusive technical aspects of its own to be the perfect basis for the planned medium-size class and up models.

 The PPE platform models will be smaller than the MLB platform models but still offer a more spacious interior.
-Air suspension, rear-axle steering (all-wheel steering), and torque vectoring will be available in these models.
+Air suspension, rear-axle steering (all-wheel steering), and torque vectoring will be available in the models.
 The current MEB platform models don’t possess any of these capabilities but the upcoming VW ID.
 Buzz, based on a special ‘XL’ version of the MEB platform, is likely to offer rear-axle steering (all-wheel steering).
 However, that’s just an exception.

 Battery & Specifications